The data preparation (or preprocessing) passes over the data to generate word vocabularies and sequences of indices used by the training.

 Note that you need to use index files for representing input vectors.

-The main goal of the preprocessing is to build the word vocabularies and assign each word to an index within these dictionaries.
+The main goal of the preprocessing is to build the word and features vocabularies and assign each word to an index within these dictionaries.

 By default, word vocabularies are limited to 50,000.
 You can change this value with the